mechapuru/mechapuru.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code for my personal github webpage, I am creating this to be show as my webpage when I apply for PhD in robotics soon.
+We want to make it ready for everything by then, My resume can be seen at resume_puru_ojha.md